 (Click on a link to jump to details of a particular workshop):

-Brief Child Forensic Evaluations In Cases of Alleged Abuse (no dates available at this time)
+Brief Child Forensic Evaluations In Cases of Alleged Abuse (May 22-23 at Greensboro AHEC and June 5-6, 2017 at Eastern AHEC in Greenville, NC)

 International Symposium on Child Abuse (March 27-30, 2017 in Huntsville, Alabama)

 Learning Collaborative in Trauma-Focused Cognitive Behavioral Therapy (Various dates and locations)

 Brief Child/Family Evaluations in Cases of Alleged Abuse

 (This course is the prerequisite for becoming a CFEP Examiner or Associate Examiner)

 June 5-6, 2017

 This two-day workshop is designed primarily for mental health and social services professionals who conduct assessments of child maltreatment allegations, including professionals who have an interest in becoming rostered evaluators in the North Carolina Child/Family Evaluation Program (CFEP).
 The workshop will focus on distinctions between forensic and clinical evaluations, common components of the forensic evaluation process, appropriate standards of practice, and relevant ethical issues.
 Workshop methods will include didactic presentations and case discussions.
 A major component of the workshop will be a small group exercise that involves planning and conducting a mock evaluation based on the case characteristics provided.

 Psychologists, DSS Child Protective Service workers, counselors, social workers, therapists, case managers, and other professionals who conduct assessments of child maltreatment allegations, including professionals who have an interest in becoming rostered evaluators in the North Carolina Child/Family Evaluation Program (CFEP)

 1. Discuss different evaluation models, including the distinction between forensic and clinical evaluations